 Bad Bunny announces a 2022 US and Canada tour

-Puerto Rican singer Bad Bunny announced, on social media, a tour for the year 2022 through 23 cities in the United States, in addition to Toronto and Montreal, Canada.
+San Juan, April 12th (EFE).
+On Sunday, Puerto Rican singer Bad Bunny announced on social media a tour for the year 2022 across 23 cities in the United States, in addition to Toronto and Montreal, Canada.

 US cities that will be part of what is called the “Last World Tour 2022” are Washington, DC, Phoenix, Las Vegas, San Jose, Seattle, Portland, Englewood, Los Angeles, San Diego, Dallas, Houston, Hidalgo, El Paso, Denver, Rosemont, Villaldivia, Newark, Brooklyn, Boston, Charlotte Atlanta, Orlando and Miami.